mllinares/eqchlorine/README.md

 **What is the format for the data files?**

-All your data files must be in .txt format. '/n'
+All your data files must be in .txt format.
-The chemistry of the samples must be stored in a "data.txt" file The chemistry of the colluvium must be stored in a "coll.txt" file The magnetic filed data must be stored in "sf.txt" file.
+- The chemistry of the samples must be stored in a "data.txt" file
+- The chemistry of the colluvium must be stored in a "coll.txt" file
+- The magnetic filed data must be stored in "sf.txt" file.

 For further formating see "format_you_data.pdf"

 **I am new to Python : How do I use EQCHLORINE ?**

-Make sure your "data.txt", "coll.txt" and "sf.txt" files are in the correct format ('txt') and have the correct name:

-- Copy your data files in the src directory
-- Open "parameter.py" and enter your site parameters.
-- Open "seismic_scenario.py" and set your earthquake sequence.
+First, give it a try with the example provided in "example" folder : the MA3 site located on the Magnola fault (Schlangenhauf et al. 2010).

+Two solutions are avaible to run the script :

-1) From a terminal window, in src directory, run the following command :
+1) From a terminal window, in example directory, run the following command :

 ```
 python3 run_forward.py